carissaallen/wordcount/README.md

 ```

 ## Note
-This website was intended to be very basic in order to focus on learning other fundamental concepts.
+This website was intended to be very basic in order to focus on learning the fundamental concepts of Django.